-The Arab American National Museum (AANM) is the first and only Museum of its kind dedicated to telling the story of Arab Americans in the United States.
-Founded May 5th, 2005, and located in the heart of Dearborn (the largest concentration of Arab Americans in the United States) the AANM's mission is to document, present, and preserve the history, culture, and contributions of Arab Americans.
+The Arab American National Museum (AANM) is the first and only museum dedicated to telling the story of Arab Americans and their impact on the United States.
+Opened on May 5, 2005, in the heart of Dearborn – amid the largest concentration of Arab Americans in the nation – AANM's mission is to document, present and preserve the history, culture and contributions of Arab Americans.

-It’s designed for fans of Arabic-language movies and adventurous art-film lovers seeking new perspectives and outside-the-box thinking.
+AFF showcases Arab and Arab American films for fans of Arabic-language movies and adventurous art-film lovers seeking new perspectives and outside-the-box thinking.
 Many of these films by both Arab World and Arab American artists are, with few exceptions, unlikely to reach traditional American commercial theaters.
-Genres include drama, comedy, and documentary, in both short-form and feature lengths.
-Every festival film is subtitled in English, making them accessible to all.”
+Genres include drama, comedy and documentary, in both short-form and feature lengths.
+Every festival film is subtitled in English, making them accessible to all.

 Please review the below terms carefully.